 The authors declare that they have no competing interests.

 PR and FBG conceived the study.
 RR, KJ and EG participated in its design and coordination.
 GF contributed to the IFN studies.
 PC and FBG performed most the experiments.
 KJ and EG carried out the microarray assay.
 RR and CRG analyzed the microarray data.
 PR drafted the final version of the manuscript.
 All authors corrected and approved the final manuscript.

 Electronic supplementary material

-Additional file 1: Selection of culture duration and S. aureus strain for production of SaS. a) Monitoring of protein secretion by S. aureus N305 as a function of culture duration (hours) in DMEM/F12 cell culture medium.
+Additional file 1: S. aureus strain for production of SaS. a) Monitoring of protein secretion by S. aureus N305 as a function of culture duration (hours) in DMEM/F12 cell culture medium.
 Bacteria were grown at 37°C in RPMI 1640/DMEM (1:1) medium for the indicated times, before analysis by SDS-PAGE. b) Concentration of CXCL8 in culture supernatant of bMEC exposed to SaS for 8 h was determined by ELISA.
 Results are means of a duplicate culture of cells from one cow.
 (PDF 103 KB)

 Additional file 2: Schematic representation of the microarray experimental design.
 Gene expression in bMEpC samples collected at 3 or 6 h after exposure to either SaS or LPS was analyzed by comparison with samples collected at 3 or 6 h without exposure to stimuli.
 Each arrow represents one microarray slide with the direction indicating the cDNA labelling from Cy5 to Cy3-labelled cDNA.
 (PDF 29 KB)